January 25, 2023

 Method 5: Monitor China Trademark Office's regularly published trademark applications for opposition.

-Perspectives: Latest Chinese Trademark Battle: Lessons to Learn from MUJI’s Loss in Commercial Defamation Case
+Latest Chinese Trademark Battle: Lessons to Learn from MUJI’s Loss in Commercial Defamation Case